postgres-ai/postgres-checkup/README.md

 Which literaly means: "connect to server with given credentials, save data into `my-site_org-slony` project directory as epoch of check `1`.
 Epoch is a numerical sign of current iteration.
-For example: after half of year we can switch to "epoch number `2`".
+For example: in half a year we can switch to "epoch number `2`".

 As a result of health-check we have got a two directories with .json files and .md files: